jclehner/bcm2-utils/doc/boltenv.md

 | 24     | u32      | checksum    |                                             |
 | 28     | u8[size] | variables   |                                             |

-The data is made up of multiple blocks, each preceeded by a one byte type specifier.
+The data is made up of multiple blocks, each preceded by a one byte type specifier.
 A type specifier of `0x00` means end of data.
 The following types are currently known:

 ###### Type `0x01` (short variable)